Florida to begin session on Disney district, migrant flights

 The governor, in going after Disney, displayed a willingness to penalize one of the state’s biggest employers and political donors, reinforcing the combative leadership style that has propelled him to national political stardom and appeals to conservative primary voters.

+In addition to Disney, DeSantis is using the special session to advance his national agenda on immigration and election fraud.

-Lawmakers are expected to create a program to transport immigrants who are in the country illegally to another state if they’ve already been processed by the federal government and if the migrants volunteer.
+Lawmakers are expected to create the Unauthorized Alien Transport Program in the governor's administration to transport migrants within the country if the migrants have been processed by the federal government.

-DeSantis had already used part of a $12 million fund, paid for by taxpayers, to fly about 50 South American migrants from Texas to the Massachusetts resort island of Martha’s Vineyard, bringing widespread condemnation.
+The legislation comes after DeSantis last year used part of a $12 million fund, paid for by taxpayers, to fly about 50 South American migrants from Texas to the Massachusetts resort island of Martha’s Vineyard, drawing widespread condemnation.

+The flight also led to legal questions because the governor's office paid for the trip using money intended to transport migrants out of Florida, not Texas or any other state.
+The bill lawmakers will consider specifies that future flights could move migrants from anywhere in the U.S.

-Another proposal to be taken up during the session would make it clear the statewide prosecutor has authority to prosecute election fraud in federal and state races.
+Another proposal expected to pass during the session would enhance the ability of the statewide prosecutor to bring election crime charges, a move meant to strengthen the power of the governor's new election police force.

-DeSantis, with statehouse backing, created an election police unit last year to investigate fraud and other crimes to satisfy what has become an important issue to conservative voters following the 2020 election.
-Some charges resulting from investigations by the election police force have been dropped because of jurisdiction issues.
+DeSantis last year pushed lawmakers to create a law enforcement unit focused on election crimes, addressing another concern of conservative voters after the 2020 election.
+But in the months since, some of the unit's charges have been dismissed by judges because of jurisdiction issues.

-The squabble between DeSantis and Disney began last year, when the entertainment giant publicly opposed the “Don't Say Gay” education legislation and said it would pause political donations in the state and support organizations working to oppose the law.
+The session is expected to deliver DeSantis a political victory in his fight against Disney, a squabble that began last year when the entertainment giant publicly opposed the “Don't Say Gay” law.
+The company said it would pause political donations in the state and support organizations working to oppose the law.

-DeSantis and other Republicans moved quickly to criticize the company, calling it a purveyor of “woke” ideologies that are inappropriate for children.
+DeSantis and other Republicans moved quickly to criticize Disney, calling it a purveyor of “woke” ideologies that are inappropriate for children.

 At DeSantis' request, the GOP-dominated statehouse in April approved legislation to eliminate Disney's Reedy Creek government by June 2023, beginning a closely watched process that would determine the structure of government that controls the company’s sprawling property.